alexandersikomas/PyPathVisualiser/README.md

 # PyPathVisualiser
-This is a project for OCR H446 A-Level Computer Science.
-It is an attempt at creating a pathfinding visualiser using Python and PyGame.
+This is a project for OCR H446 A-Level Computer Science, it is a pathfinding visualiser using Python.

 ### Features